JorgeH18/letterboxd-markdown/README.md

 * Creates an index Markdown file for the films you've logged.
 * Includes key information like film title, rating, date watched, and review.

+### Diclaimer
+By the use of the RSS feed, the output is limited to the last 50 reviews.

 ## Installation

 1. Clone the repository: